Subito-it/SBTUITestTunnel/README.md

 🔥🔥🔥**You then HAVE TO call `SBTUITestTunnelServer.takeOffCompleted(true)` once you're sure that all your startup tasks are completed and your primary view controller is up and running on screen.**

 This will guarantee that the tests will start executing once the view hierarchy of the app is ready.

-## Additional resources

-If you need to access the mac host from your test target try [SBTUITestTunnelHost](https://github.com/Subito-it/SBTUITestTunnelHost).

 ## Thanks